samg/timetrap/README.md

   and end times to the closest 15 minute increment.
 This flag only affects the display commands (e.g. display, list, week, etc.) and is non-destructive.
   The actual start and end time stored by Timetrap are unaffected.

+  See `configure` command to change rounding increment from 15 minutes.

 Configuration
 --------